 In August of 2015, Google’s CEO Larry Page announced to the public that Google is no longer Google anymore, and it will be rebranded to Alphabet.
 The shocking announcement was very confusing on customers, investors, and the media, but both Google’s stocks, GOOGL and GOOG, gained about 5% in the after-hours trading sessions.

 With the new structure, Alphabet, a brand with no direct products, has become the parent company of many of Google’s products, including the Google search engine itself.
 Along with Google Maps, YouTube, Chrome, and Android.
 In terms of Google’s stocks, all shares of Google was automatically converted into the same number of shares of Alphabet, with all of the same rights.
-The graph below shows the Alphabet company and its new child products and services.

 This chart below shows the outcome of Alphabet’s brand rename in terms of stock performance, and shown, the GOOG stock went up by almost 135% since the rebranding.
 This is a clear indication to show the success of the rebranding, and it shows where the brand has been, and where the brand is now.